- What is the difference between == and = in Prolog?

 In Prolog, the "not" is an example of "negation as failure", but it is felt that \+ will make it clearer to the programmer just what precisely is being asserted in any given rule So you CAN use "not" (most PL implementations keep it for backwards-compatibility) but to be an idiomatic modern PL programmer, you probably should prefer to use \+

-- prolog - Relational Logic Programming in Python? - Stack Overflow
+- if in prolog? - Stack Overflow

-- Prolog: And-Or expressions (boolean function) - Stack Overflow
+- Newest prolog Questions - Stack Overflow

 |